-Now, you’ll need to decide if you just want to purchase frames, or do you want to purchase plastic foundation too.
+Now, you’ll need to decide if you just want to purchase frames, or do you want to purchase a plastic foundation too.
 The only difference is if you buy the foundation for the frames it is less work for the bees which equates to more time making honey.

-So if you start squirting smoke throughout the hive, they are going to stay away from you which gives you less of an opportunity to be stung.
+If you start squirting smoke throughout the hive, they are going to stay away from you which gives you less of an opportunity to be stung.
 This is one of the smokers that we have and use regularly.

 4. Hive Tool

 A hive tool is another very inexpensive tool but it is one I would consider a necessity.
 The reason is that bees line their hives with propolis.
-It is basically glue that holds everything together, and they also use it for insulation purposes as well.
+It is basically the glue that holds everything together, and they also use it for insulation purposes as well.

 5. Queen Catcher